Dootmaan/Point-Unet/readme.md

 I have read the official code and find the primary difference between my implementation and the original ones is the sampling methods.
 It turns out that the Context-Aware Sampling will sample every lesion voxel into points and add up other random sampling points to get a total number of 365000 points.
 I have already changed my code to such sampling method and achieved a 0.81 DSC rn.
 The experiment is still running so the final result may be even better.

-However by doing so it is just impossible to make it trainable on a 11G GTX 1080Ti, so I changed to use an Tesla A4000 instead.
+However by doing so it is just impossible to make it trainable on a 11G GTX 1080Ti, so I changed to use an RTX A4000 instead.
 The memory cost during training is 15440M, which indicates that **you have to use a grahical cards with >=16G memory** instead.
 Adam8Bit is abandoned now since it doesnt help too much under this circumstances.

 Besides there are also some other changes:
 - i add a erosion step after the infaltion to eliminate some segmentation noise.